Computational Pathology: A Survey Review and The Way Forward: Clinical Applications for CPath

 \textit{\textbf{Segmentation}} The segmentation task moves one step beyond classification by adding an element of spatial localization to the predicted label(s).
-The goal of segmentation is to delineate objects of interest in the image by assigning labels to every pixel.
-In practice, these pixel-level labels could belong to more than one class, resulting in the more complex semantic segmentation task \cite{chan2021comprehensive}.
+In semantic segmentation, objects of interest are delineated in an image by assigning class labels to every pixel.
+These class labels can be discrete or non-discrete, the latter being a more difficult task \cite{chan2021comprehensive}.
 Another variant of the segmentation task is instance segmentation, which aims to achieve both pixel-level segmentation accuracy as well as clearly defined object (instance) boundaries.
+Segmentation approaches can accurately capture many morphological statistics \cite{29} and textural features \cite{107}, both of which are relevant for cancer diagnosis and prognosis.
+Most frequently, segmentation is used to capture characteristics of individual glands, nuclei, and tumor regions in WSIs.
+For instance, glandular structure is a critical indicator of the severity of colorectal carcinoma \cite{241}, thus accurate segmentation could highlight particularly abnormal glands to the pathologist as demonstrated in \cite{241, 96, 105}.
 Overall, segmentation provides localization and classification of cancer-specific tumors and of specific histological features that can be meaningful for the pathologist's clinical interpretation.